genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 \
 Again we pause briefly for \"data due diligence\".
-In the **Statistics** **histogram** window you will note that the distribution of SYT7 protein levels in 21 strains has a hint of bimodality---that is a good thing.
+In the **Statistics** **histogram** window you will note that the distribution of SYT7 protein levels in 21 strains has a hint of bimodality--that is a good thing.
+Bimodality worked well for Gregor Mendel, and may work well for us.

 <img src="media/image7.png" width="300">